-As discussed above in Section 2, data is collected an assessed regularly to support the Summary Scorecard as well as the Annual Action Plans.
-After assessing the data, the College Priority Work Groups have identified areas needing improvement and develop specific action plans they believe will achieve results.
-Over time, the Priority Work Groups, which include more than 65 faculty, staff, and students, as well as the Planning Committee, will continue to use the selected indicators to assess accomplishments and evaluate the overall planning process to ensure institutional effectiveness.
-As part of this, College Priority Dashboards have been established for each priority, to ensure easy access to the data, and are located on the College's intranet for all employees to view.
-[Appendix 5: Example Internal Dashboard - College Priority #3]

-This winter, an annual review of the high-level institutional indicators is planned as the College receives updates on progress for each priority at college-wide meetings.
-Results will be shared at the All-College Day in February.
-The College Priority Work Groups will also monitor specific data points throughout the year to inform activity planning.
-The review of metrics will be ongoing as data for the various metrics becomes available.
+As discussed above in Section 2, data is collected an assessed regularly to support the Summary Scorecards as well as the Annual Action Plans.
+After assessing the data, the college priority work groups identified areas needing improvement and developed specific action plans they believe will achieve results.
+Over time, the priority work groups, which include more than 65 faculty, staff, and students, as well as the Planning Committee, will continue to use the selected indicators to assess accomplishments and evaluate the overall planning process to ensure institutional effectiveness.
+As part of this, College Priority Dashboards have been established for each priority to ensure easy access to the data, and are located on the College's intranet for all employees to view.
+[Appendix 5: Example Internal Dashboard - College Priority #3] Dashboards contain the data to support the summary scorecards and additional data points and options that allow for a deeper understanding.
+The College priority work groups monitor specific data points throughout the year to inform activity planning.
+The review of metrics is ongoing as data for the various metrics becomes available.
 Most of the institutional data is provided in the fall for the prior year, but some qualitative data, such as survey results, will come in as results are processed.

 Updates on progress about the College Priorities are regular topics at the College's twice-yearly all-college gatherings.
-As mentioned in Section 1, in the winter of 2021, Implementation of the College Priorities was discussed with the College Community at All-College Day.
+As mentioned in Section 1, in the winter of 2021, implementation of the College Priorities was discussed with the College Community at All-College Day.
 Employees had the opportunity to break out and hear about the plans of two of the five priorities, based on their own interest.
-[Appendix 9: Implementing Our College Priorities presentation] Despite being held via Zoom, these sessions were well attended, and feedback was meaningful to the Work Groups.
-A couple of Work Groups even added new members as a result of the information shared.
-Additionally, the College's Board of Trustees receives regular updates about the College Priorities through their monthly reports from the President and Vice Presidents.
-Additionally, the Board meets each July to review College Plan progress and to update their own action plan to support the College Priorities at their annual retreat.
+[Appendix 9: Implementing Our College Priorities presentation] Despite being held via Zoom, these sessions were well attended, and feedback was meaningful to the work groups.
+A couple of work groups even added new members as a result of the information shared.
+This winter/spring, employees will have the opportunity to attend monthly brown-bag sessions led by each priority work group.
+These will be informal gatherings led by members of the work group and designed to answer questions and collect feedback.
+Additionally, the College's board of trustees receives regular updates about the College Priorities through their monthly reports from the president and vice presidents.
+The board meets each July to review College Plan progress and to update their own action plan to support the College Priorities at their annual retreat.